SCOPE OF THIS CHAPTER

 - How to ensure the child returns to education as soon as possible;

-- Whether, and how, the child can be helped to catch up on what s/he has missed.
+- Whether, and how, the child can be helped to catch up on what they have missed.

 8. School Exclusions